-Thankfully, there are some things you can do to help your child reverse course even if they are already well down the path of becoming a sugar addict.
+Thankfully, there are some things you can do to help your child reverse course even if they are already well down the path of becoming loving sugar way too much.
 Parents have much control over their child’s diet and even the development of their taste buds through the methods we will detail later on below.

 Why do babies prefer sweet foods?

 By the time they begin to try solid foods, babies often already have a preference for sweeter flavors.

 The simple reason why many babies learn to prefer sweet foods is that they develop a taste for sweet flavors from their breastmilk or formula.

 There is also evidence to suggest that in fact babies are born predisposed to liking sweet flavors to attract them to their mother’s milk.
 In addition, this preference for sweet foods is also driven by a hard-wired instinct to seek natural high energy sources.

 Many parents try to avoid feeding their baby sugary sweet foods, hoping that this will help them want to eat healthier foods later on.
 After all, if they’ve never tried a certain food, they won’t know what they’re missing, right?